ngonsoto/ngonsoto-kubernetes-challenge/README.md

 - Click on generate a new token.
 - Give a name to the token.
 - Copy the new generated token.
-- Execute `doctl auth init` con your local console.
+- Execute `doctl auth init` on your local console.
 - Enter the token.

 ### Deploying the stack